ANYbotics/elevation_mapping/README.md

 Run the unit tests with

-    catkin_make run_tests
+    catkin_make run_tests_elevation_map_msg run_tests_elevation_mapping

 Basic Usage
 ------------

 In order to get the Robot-Centric Elevation Mapper to run with your robot, you will need to adapt a few parameters.
 It is the easiest if duplicate and adapt all the parameter files that you need to change in `elevation_mapping/parameters/`.
-Then, change the entries in the launch-file `elevation_mapping/launch/elevation_mapping.launch` to point at your parameter files.
-You can then launch the elevation mapping node with
+Then, change the entries in the launch-file `elevation_mapping/launch/eisualization elevation_map_visualization.launch

-	roslaunch elevation_mapping elevation_mapping.launch

-Proceed in the same way for the elevation map visualization by adapting the launch-file `elevation_map_visualization/launch/elevation_map_visualization.launch`.
-You can then launch the elevation map visualization node with

-	roslaunch elevation_map_visualization elevation_map_visualization.launch

 Use [rviz] to visualize the elevation map.
 A sample [rviz] configuration file is provded under `/elevation_map_visualization/rviz/rviz_configuration.rviz`.